 1.INTRODUCTION

-The manufacturing by layer addiction, commonly known as 3D printing or additive manufacturing is a revolutionary technology with a wide range of applications.
+Additive manufacturing (also called 3D printing) is becoming a key technology for a cross domaines applications.
+The principle of manufacturing objects layer by layer enable a higher freedoms degree in the product design phase [ref].
 The technology brings advantages such as customization of objects of complex geometries with a great deal of detail, combination of different materials, no need for assembly and high utilization rate of raw materials (Columbus, 2017; Jin et al. (2017); Xiao et al., 2014).
 Thus, the technology is receiving great attention by companies and public.

 3D printing has developed significantly over time.
 A great development is expected in sectors such as product consumption, medical products and aerospace components (Peng et al., 2018).The rapid prototyping market reached $7.3 billion US dollars in 2018 according to Wohlers (Rodriguez-Hernández et al., 2020), which also forecasts the market to reach 23.9 and 35.6 billion dollars by 2022 and 2024, respectively (Forbes, 2019).
 The industry has grown from $ 295 million to 5.1 billion over the past 25 years.

-Nowadays, the high level of material consumption generates large amount of pollution, which constitutes a great threat to the environment and health.
-Minimizing the environmental impacts of manufacturing is an important topic addressed by a large number of researchers.
-However, these impacts are still difficult to mitigate, measure, and evaluate.
-Therefore, a suitable strategy is to reduce the use of raw materials, energy, transportation as well as manufacture parts with an optimized and efficient design.
+Nowadays, there is a need to find paths to reduce the ecological impact that manufacturing processes (including 3D printing technology) have is an important topic addressed by a large number of researchers [ref].
+Research efforts to identify opportunities of 3D printing on the circular economy paradigm start to be explored [@Despeisse2016].
+Plastic is one of the most used materials in the 3D printing industry, and given their non-biodegradable nature, it is one the most abundant type of waste produced and their impact is well document in the different ecosystems [ref].
+Thus, reducing the consumption of plastics and/or the use of the plastics already presented in the ecosystem is of great importance for the environment.
+To this purpose, distributed recycling via additive manufacturing approach methodology make an emphasis in the technical steps to possible reuse plastic waste through the recyling chains for material extrusion based techniques of 3D printing [@CruzSanchez2020, @Little2020].
+In the DRAM methodology, consumers have an economic incentive to recycle because they can use their waste as feedstock for a wide range of consumer products that can be produced for a fraction of conventional costs of equivalent products.
+Moreover, 3D printing is especially suited because it allows producing parts with almost no waste (Sehdev et al., 2017) and could reduce more than 40 % of the waste related to the used material, reusing 95 % of the unused material (Petrovic et al. 2011).
+Nevertheless, one of the the systemic problem of plastic waste relies on dependency of the indiscriminate disposal of plastics which carries multiple risks because many plastic products contain additives that modify their physico-mechanical properties difficulting their recycling/reuse [@Wagner2020].
+The use of biopolymers of natural and renewable origin promising strategies to alleviate these problems (Zhao et al., 2018a) (Bhatia and Ramadurai, 2017) (Liu et al., 2018).

-Plastic, which is one of the most used materials by industry, is a non-biodegradable material and among the most abundant type of waste produced.
-Thus, reducing the consumption of plastics is of great importance for the environment.
-To this purpose, 3D printing is a technology especially suited because it allows producing parts with almost no waste (Sehdev et al., 2017).
-According to Petrovic et al. (2011), 3D printing could reduce more than 40 % of the waste related to the used material, reusing 95 % of the unused material.
 However, the number of publications is limited when it comes to sustainable manufacturing using 3D printing (Peng et al., 2018).
-Although the technology offers high efficiency in the use of material, its increasing use causes environmental problems such as generation and disposal of huge amounts of waste or polluting emissions, which must be eliminated or mitigated, being recycling or the use of biopolymers of natural and renewable origin promising strategies to alleviate these problems (Zhao et al., 2018a) (Bhatia and Ramadurai, 2017) (Liu et al., 2018).
+Although the technology offers high efficiency in the use of material, the great democratization of this technology could cause a feedback impact due to the increasing generation and disposal of huge amounts of waste or polluting emissions to fabricated virgin feedtock.